vancampd/workspace/README.md

 # Workspace

-A full stack application designed to give businesses a place to post unused space and connect them with potential renters.
+**A full stack application designed to give businesses a place to post unused space and connect them with potential renters.**

-# Installation
+I developed Workspace as my capstone project for the BrainStation full-stack web development bootcamp.
+The front-end was developed with React.js and SASS.
+The back-end used Node.js and express.js to build a rest API, JWT for authentication, and Multer for file upload.
+I also took on the challenge of learning React Hooks for this project.

+Please check out my three minute presentation <a href='https://www.loom.com/share/016d401a1d8842ee9ab6083a995d0650'>here</a>

+# If you'd like to run the project on your computer:
 1. Clone or download this repo.
 2. Install dependencies into the client folder (cd into 'client')
 ````bash